We explain the rules around getting a work visa in the UAE, including eligibility, costs, and how the golden visa system works.

 The five-year visa also allows families of the applicant to reside with a UAE work visa.

-10-year visas are offered to people who invest at least AED 10 million, either in an investment fund, new, or existing company.
+10-year visas are available to people who invest at least AED 10 million, either in an investment fund, new, or existing company.
 Real estate can only make up 40% of this investment.

 People with specialized talents can also get a 10-year visa.
 There are various rules and stipulations surrounding what classifies as a specialized talent, but broadly speaking it includes top doctors, specialists, and inventors.
 People with a 10-year visa can bring their families to the UAE.